ArmaghanSarvar/mda-ArmaghanSarvar/Milestone3/Data_Analysis_2.md

 Fit a model or run a hypothesis test that provides insight on this variable with respect to the research question.
 Store the model object as a variable, and print its output to screen.
-We’ll omit having to justify your choice, because we don’t expect you to know about model specifics in STAT 545.
+We’ll omit having to justify the choice, because we don’t expect you to know about model specifics in STAT 545.

 -   **Note**: It’s OK if you don’t know how these models/tests work.